aime-labs/aime-api_sglang/README.md

 For a full list of current supported models see [here](https://docs.sglang.ai/supported_models/generative_models.html)

-## How to setup a AIME API vLLM worker with MLC
+## How to setup a AIME API SGLang worker with MLC

 ### Setup SGLang